TecCoder/Twitter-APP-Social-Mining/README.md

 4. Topic Modeling

 ## APP
-You may find the application online on: [shiniapps.io](https://davidalvaro.shinyapps.io/Tweetanalyser/)
+You can find the application online on: [shiniapps.io](https://davidalvaro.shinyapps.io/Tweetanalyser/)

 Notice that the online version might crash when using some functions such as Topic Modeling, so you should try the off-line version instead.